 Once babies have teeth, it’s time to introduce a toothbrush.
 You’ll want to look for one with soft bristles, a small head and a large handle that little hands can hold—and you’ll want to replace it every three months or so.

-The Pure Brush from RADIUS (pictured; for kids 6-18 months) is a good choice.
-The small, cornerless oval brush head is designed for babies’ mouths, with soft bristles.
+The Pure Brush from RADIUS (pictured above; for kids 6-18 months) has a small, cornerless oval brush head that’s designed for babies’ mouths, with soft bristles.
 The handle is tapered to fit in baby’s hand, and the entire brush is free of BPAs, synthetic dyes and harmful chemicals.

 3. Help them out.